nik-pitts/machinelearning601/_posts/2024-07-24-marcov-decision-process.md

 category: RL
 ---

 This post covers **Marcov Decision Process** in detail, which forms a foundation of Reinforcement Learning.
+Written in reference to CMU 10401/601 taught by Henry Chai.

 ## Table of contents